hogcycle/website/content/posts/tech/ts-caddy.md

 In AGH, go Filters > DNS Rewrites and make a new wildcard entry that points *.internal.domain.com to the IP of your Caddy box on your home subnet.
 In the Tailscale admin panel, go DNS > Add Nameserver > Custom and enter the IP of your AGH instance.
 Don't use Tailscale's SplitDNS.
 When you're done, flip the "Override local DNS" switch.

-Now I have a Tailnet have adblocking, internal domains over HTTPS, and the peace of mind knowing I'm not exposing a bloated PHP webapp ready for its next RCE to the WWW.
+Now I have a Tailnet have adblocking, internal domains over HTTPS, and peace of mind.
 I've only been running this setup for a couple days so far, but so far it's been headache free.
 Tailscale seems to be a lot easier on my Pixel 6's dying battery and applications like Bitwarden don't complain about the server lacking TLS.